spw-dtic/bootstrap4/README.md

 Bootstrap 4 This is a Bootstrap 4 implementation of http://getbootstrap.com for Digital Experience Manager.
 This unofficial version is not compliant with the official bootstrap 3.

-## Migration from a Bootstrap 4 components v1
+## Migration from Bootstrap 4 v1.x
 If you update an existing Jahia from Bootstrap 4 components v1 to the v2, please read the dedicated part bellow

 ## Installation/dependencies